 It’s still gorgeously soft and silky and made of medical-grade silicone, just like the Share.

-Plus, you can insert a standard bullet into it for vibrating play, so try it with all your favourites!
+Plus, you can insert a standard bullet into it for vibrating play, so try it with all your favorites!
 I’d recommend the WeVibe Tango if you like awesomely powerful, deep vibrations.

 The Fun Factory Share and Sharevibe were intended for use by lesbians mostly, and it shows.
 They are ideal toys for women who have sex with other women.
 If you want fun, intimacy and closeness then these toys are a steal!